yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 The compiler complains.
 The two parameters must have the same type.

-If you believe it is a bad idea, and the compiler should make the transformation from a type to another for you, you should really watch this great (and funny) video:
+If you believe that this is a bad idea, and that the compiler should make the transformation from one type to another for you, you should really watch this great (and funny) video:
 [WAT](https://www.destroyallsoftware.com/talks/wat)

 <a href="code/01_basic/10_Introduction/24_very_basic.lhs" class="cut">01_basic/10_Introduction/<strong>24_very_basic.lhs</strong> </a>